fbraem/kwai-api/README.md

 API
 ===
 Kwai-api is the REST api for Kwai.
-It's written in PHP and it tries to follow the [JSONAPI](http://jsonapi.org) standard.
+It's written in PHP.
+The [JSONAPI](http://jsonapi.org) standard will be followed as best as
+possible: Links are not used and URL's are not always as defined.

 Currently the following api's are already available: